imagej/imagej.github.io/pages/Development_Lifecycle.md

 exposing these changes to users.
 To accomplish this, actively developed projects cycle through five general "phases":

-{% include sidebox-right content="What are Maven artifacts?
+{% capture includecontent %} What are Maven artifacts?

 Artifacts are files, most commonly a **[JAR](wikipedia:JAR_%28file_format%29 "wikilink")** encapsulating the